-This advanced system promotes lawful trade and enhances protection by facilitating safe import management and proactive risk analysis even before goods enter the EU.
+ICS2 is more than just a checkpoint; it’s a vital shield.
+The system promotes lawful trade and significantly enhances protection by facilitating proactive risk analysis and safe import management before goods even arrive in the EU.

 Import Control System 2 (ICS2) is the European Union’s safety and security system.
 It requires submitting detailed information about cargo before arrival to enhance border security.